strangesybil/AI-Tarot-App/README.md

 - Draw 3 Tarot cards at a time
 - AI-generated interpretations for a mystical reading
-- Dark, elegant UI with card-style layout
-- Responsive design for desktop and mobile
 - Environment variables for secure API keys

 ---